JacquiFreeElectron/JacquiFreeElectron/README.md

 👀 I’m interested in Defi, Blockchain, Cryptos, Web3

-📫 How to reach me : li4584@purdue.edu or jacquili2000@outlook.com
+📫 How to reach me: li4584@purdue.edu or jacquili2000@outlook.com